SadDONUT1/Dietary-Management-System-for-Campus-Dining-using-Face-Recognition/README.md

 ## Editing few lines of code
 ### Changing paths of file according to the user's detail

+Open a terminal and run the following command:

+''' bash
+ pbcopy "file name / folder name

 1. Edit the first "face initialisation" file by copying the path of algorithm file and pasting it on line 4

 2. Change line 33 to the path of your dataset folder